MaayanLab/GeneBot/about.markdown

 permalink: /about/
 ---

+Feel free to contact us at maayanlabapps@gmail.com ✉️

-As more biomedical research groups have begun working remotely, online collaboration platforms have become increasingly popular within the field.
-Despite this, we noticed that there were no biomedical slack applications currently available.
-In order to bridge this gap, we decided to develop several slack applications that integrate various tools, some widely available and others developed by our lab.
+As more biomedical research groups have begun working remotely, online collaboration platforms such as Slack have become increasingly popular within the field of biomedical research.
+Despite this, there were currently no biomedical research Slack applications available.
+In order to bridge this gap, we developed GeneBot, a slack application that integrate various tools developed by the Ma'ayan Lab to perform gene and gene set analyses directly within Slack via interactions with a Slack bot.

-**GeneBot** delivers gene information and analysis tools right into your slack workspace, streamlining communication and data interpretation.
-By simply calling a slash command, you will be able to share comprehensive gene summaries with your channels or quiz your own gene knowledge.
-GeneBot can also perform gene enrichment analysis or network analysis right from slack.
+**GeneBot** delivers knowledge about human genes into the Slack workspace, streamlining communication and data interpretation.
+By simply calling various slash commands, users can share comprehensive gene centered summaries, perform enrichment analyses, visualize gene-gene interactions networks, and test their knowledge about human genes.

-Whether you are someone who wants to learn more about genetics or a researcher who wants to share findings, GeneBot provides a powerful bioinformatics analysis tool that is both usable and integratable to the Slack workspace.

-#### Link to Github Source Code:
+#### Link to Github Source Code: https://github.com/MaayanLab/GeneBot

 #### Developed in the Ma'ayan Lab by
 - Julie Karam
 - Alon Bartal
 - John Erol Evangelista
-- Maxim Kuleshov
+- Maxim V. Kuleshov
-- Sherry Jenkins
+- Sherry L. Jenkins
 - Avi Ma'ayan

-# Support
-Feel free to contact us at ... ✉️